← Back to Topics

 What is the asset test?

-For details, see QSBS Qualified Small Business Requirements.
+For a thorough discussion on this topic, see QSBS Qualified Small Business Requirements.

 Can I buy QSBS on the secondary market?

-Answer: No. QSBS must be acquired at original issue directly from the corporation (or through an underwriter).
-Stock purchased on the secondary market does not qualify, even if the issuing corporation otherwise meets QSBS requirements.
-[IRC §1202(c)(1)(B)]
+Answer: No, QSBS must be acquired directly from the issuing corporation at its original issue (or through an underwriter) to qualify [IRC §1202(c)(1)(B)].
+Purchases made on the secondary market do not meet the requirements set forth for QSBS eligibility.

 What businesses are excluded?